 This Week In Race: A Spicer Dust-Up, Muslim Latinas Speak Out, Blue Men See Red

-Busy week, per always: resistance to deportations, Spicy being spicy at the White House, and Muslim Latinas.
+Busy week, per always: resistance to deportations, Spicy being salty at the White House, and Muslim Latinas.
 Yeah, really.

 The upswing in Immigration and Customs Enforcement (ICE) efforts to identify people who are in the country illegally and stage sweeps to deport them has run into a problem: While the president promised police chiefs across the country he would not cut their federal funds, he has now cut their funds — by announcing that cities that declare themselves sanctuary cities will get no financial support from the federal government.
 And police chiefs are not happy.
 At all.
 If immigrants, whatever their status, become too afraid to cooperate with police during criminal investigations in their communities, many heads of police departments say, those communities, and many others, will pay the price in decreased public safety.
 So the president has a choice: Help the chiefs, which he promised, and go against Attorney General Jeff Sessions, who is tasked with executing the crackdown on illegal immigration.
 Rock.
 Hard place.